Discover more from Timeless & Timely

 What did Facebook do?
 It shut down efforts to make the site less divisive.

-Honor and duty.
 What honor is there at Facebook?
-What duty do they have to anyone other than their shareholders?
+What duty do they demonstrate to anyone other than their shareholders?

-We have every right to expect accountability out of our leaders.
+We have every right to expect accountability from our leaders.

 President Harry Truman famously had “The buck stops here” displayed on his desk.